Resources

 How can I use my own endpoints for mirroring?

-After creating the Queries (e.g. by using the BC2Fab query generator), endpoints for custom tables need to be added to the BC2Fab table config.
-Once added, they are automatically picked up by the mirroring mechanism—no changes are required in Fabric.
+After creating the Queries, endpoints for custom tables need to be added to the BC2Fab table config.
+Adding a brand-new table is therefore a deliberate config step — but once the query is in the table config, it is automatically picked up by the mirroring mechanism—no changes are required in Fabric.

 Follow the instructions how to add custom tables.